open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/connectors/ingestion/lineage/index.md

 Note that if a Model is not materialized, its data won't be ingested.

+### Cross Project Lineage

+We support cross-project lineage, but the data must be ingested within a single service.
+This means you need to perform lineage ingestion for just one service while including multiple projects.

 #### How to run?

 The main difference here is between those sources that provide internal access to query logs and those that do not.
 For services such as [BigQuery](/connectors/database/bigquery), [Snowflake](/connectors/database/snowflake) etc.